2026 Arizona Senate election

 The 2026 Arizona Senate election will be held on November 3, 2026.
 Voters will elect members of the Arizona Senate in all 30 of the state's legislative districts to serve a two-year term.
-Primary elections will be held on August 4, 2026.
+Primary elections were held on July 21, 2026.

 The Republican Party holds a majority over the Democratic Party, controlling 17 seats to the latter's 13 seats.

 Background

-Partisan Background
+Partisan background

 In the 2024 presidential election, Donald Trump won 17 districts, while Kamala Harris won 13.
 In the previous election in 2024, the Republican Party increased its margin by one seat, with a total of 17 seats, compared to the 13 seats held by the Democratic Party.